JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

         	    ListToStringArray $rule.'Remote Port'.replace(" ","") # <--- There must be no space in this string or cmdlet will fail :(
     		};
 ```
 Once you execute this script (on your VM), it will begin to import the firewall rules into MDF.
-When it is complete you can click refresh on the Inbound and Outbound sections and you will see your firewall rules for review.
+When it is complete you can click refresh on the Inbound and Outbound sections and you will see your firewall rules for review. :grinning: